nus-cs2103-AY2021S2/ip/docs/README.md

 #### Commands
 list - lists all existing tasks

-todo, deadline, event {some task} - creates the respective task
+todo, deadline, event {some task} - creates the respective task, date in yyyy-MM-dd

 delete {index} - deletes the respective task